-10.1.5.
-WEL Bit
+11.1.5 WEL Bit

 The WEL bit indicates the current status of the internal Write Enable Latch.
-When the WEL bit is in the logical "0" state, the device will not accept any Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, or Write Status Register commands.
-The WEL bit defaults to the logical "0" state after a device power-up or reset operation.
-In addition, the WEL bit will be reset to the logical "0" state automatically under the following conditions:
+When the WEL bit is in the Logical 0 state, the device will not accept any Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, or Write Configuration Register commands.
+The WEL bit defaults to the Logical 0 state after a device power-up or reset operation.
+In addition, the WEL bit will be reset to the Logical 0 state automatically under the following conditions:

-- Write Disable operation completes successfully - Write Status Register operation completes successfully or aborts - Protect Sector operation completes successfully or aborts - Unprotect Sector operation completes successfully or aborts - Sector Lockdown operation completes successfully or aborts - Freeze Sector Lockdown State operation completes successfully or aborts - Program OTP Security Register operation completes successfully or aborts - Byte/Page Program operation completes successfully or aborts - Block Erase operation completes successfully or aborts - Chip Erase operation completes successfully or aborts - · Hold condition aborts
+- Write Disable operation completes successfully - Write Status Register operation completes successfully or aborts - Write Configuration Register operation completes successfully or aborts - Protect Sector operation completes successfully or aborts - Unprotect Sector operation completes successfully or aborts - Sector Lockdown operation completes successfully or aborts - Freeze Sector Lockdown State operation completes successfully or aborts - Program OTP Security Register operation completes successfully or aborts - Byte/Page Program operation completes successfully or aborts - Block Erase operation completes successfully or aborts - Chip Erase operation completes successfully or aborts - Hold condition aborts

-If the WEL bit is in the logical "1" state, it will not be reset to a logical "0" if an operation aborts due to an incomplete or unrecognized opcode being clocked into the device before the $\overline{^{CS}}$ pin is deasserted.
-In order for the WEL bit to be reset when an operation aborts prematurely, the entire opcode for a Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, or Write Status Register command must have been clocked into the device.
+If the WEL bit is in the Logical 1 state, it will not be reset to a Logical 0 if an operation aborts due to an incomplete or unrecognized opcode being clocked into the device before the $\overline{\text{CS}}$ pin is deasserted.
+In order for the WEL bit to be reset when an operation aborts prematurely, the entire opcode for a Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, or Write Configuration Register command must have been clocked into the device.

-10.1.6.
-RSTE Bit
+11.1.6 RSTE Bit

 The RSTE bit is used to enable or disable the Reset command.
-When the RSTE bit is in the logical "0" state (the default state after power-up), the Reset command is disabled and any attempts to reset the device using the Reset command will be ignored.
-When the RSTE bit is in the logical "1" state, the Reset command is enabled.
+When the RSTE bit is in the Logical 0 state (the default state after power-up), the Reset command is disabled and any attempts to reset the device using the Reset command will be ignored.
+When the RSTE bit is in the Logical 1 state, the Reset command is enabled.

 The RSTE bit will retain its state as long as power is applied to the device.
-Once set to the logical "1" state, the RSTE bit will remain in that state until it is modified using the Write Status Register Byte 2 command or until the device has been power cycled.
+Once set to the Logical 1 state, the RSTE bit will remain in that state until it is modified using the Write Status Register Byte 2 command or until the device has been power cycled.
 The Reset command itself will not change the state of the RSTE bit.

-10.1.7.
-SLE Bit
+11.1.7 SLE Bit

 The SLE bit is used to enable and disable the Sector Lockdown and Freeze Sector Lockdown State commands.
-When the SLE bit is in the logical "0" state (the default state after power-up), the Sector Lockdown and Freeze Sector Lockdown commands are disabled.
+When the SLE bit is in the Logical 0 state (the default state after power-up), the Sector Lockdown and Freeze Sector Lockdown commands are disabled.
 If the Sector Lockdown and Freeze Sector Lockdown commands are disabled, then any attempts to issue the commands will be ignored.
 This provides a safeguard for these commands against accidental or erroneous execution.
-When the SLE bit is in the logical "1" state, the Sector Lockdown and Freeze Sector Lockdown State commands are enabled.
+When the SLE bit is in the Logical 1 state, the Sector Lockdown and Freeze Sector Lockdown State commands are enabled.

 Unlike the WEL bit, the SLE bit does not automatically reset after certain device operations.
-Therefore, once set, the SLE bit will remain in the logical "1" state until it is modified using the Write Status Register Byte 2 command or until the device has been power cycled.
+Therefore, once set, the SLE bit will remain in the Logical 1 state until it is modified using the Write Status Register Byte 2 command or until the device has been power cycled.
 The Reset command has no effect on the SLE bit.

-If the Freeze Sector Lockdown State command has been issued, then the SLE bit will be permanently reset in the logical "0" state to indicate that the Sector Lockdown command has been disabled.
+If the Freeze Sector Lockdown State command has been issued, then the SLE bit will be permanently reset in the Logical 0 state to indicate that the Sector Lockdown command has been disabled.